 Takis later attended Dean College, obtaining a BSc in Marketing.

-In 1983, Chris approached one of his customers who was involved in other radio stations and suggested to start a Greek Radio Station for the Greek and Cypriot communities of London to have a voice.
+In 1983, Chris approached one of his customers George “Akis” Eracleous who was involved in other radio stations and suggested to start a Greek Radio Station for the Greek and Cypriot communities of London to have a voice.

 Chris persevered until some Greek records started to spin on the airwaves of an FM pirate radio station in London.

-The public response from the community was phenomenal and with this instant success, Mr Harmanda named the station, “London Greek Radio” during a long-term battle which was fought with a great deal of loyalty, commitment and team-work.
+The public response from the community was phenomenal and with this instant success, Mr Harmanda named the station, “London Greek Radio”.
+The pioneers from those golden years, Chris Harmanda, George Eracleous and George Gregoriou worked relentlessly to keep LGR on the air.

-Each time the authorities raided the pirate station and confiscated their radio equipment, Chris together with George Eracleous and George Gregoriou spent endless nights on roofs of high-rise buildings relocating transmitters to ensure that the Greek and Cypriot communities woke every morning to the sounds of LGR.
+During late-night raids of the-then pirate radio station, enforcement agencies would confiscate broadcasting equipment.
+However, Mr Harmanda, together with George Eracleous and George Gregoriou spent endless nights, dangerously on roofs of high-rise buildings, relocating transmitters to ensure that the Greek and Cypriot communities woke every morning to the sounds of LGR.

 With his fellow colleagues, Chris spent over five years convincing British broadcasting authorities for a need to have a licensed station to broadcast to the Greek and Cypriot communities of London.